petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 - Maintain cy-shadow-report's quality.
 - Fix problems that are important to users.
-- Check and fix Lint issues to make sure the changes do not create additional issues.
 - Engage the community in working toward the best possible cy-shadow-report.
 - Enable a sustainable system for cy-shadow-report's maintainers to review contributions.